siri-07/AppliedSDLC_TEAM_6/5_Report/readme.md

 The fitness tracker required for the User who put thier activity on the input.

 ## WHEN
-The Fitness tracker serve for daily burned,exercises and water and food consumption per day.
+The Fitness tracker serve for daily calories burned,exercises and water and food consumption per day.

 ## HOW
 -This system is achieved by implementing the